Raffa2s/T1ny_bl0om/3D printing/README.md

 - Print
 - Test fit

-In case you have any problems fell fre to contact me on [Twitter](https://twitter.com/raffass).
+In case you have any problems feel free to contact me on [Twitter](https://twitter.com/raffass).